Creating a Personality for Your visual Brand

-Think about this: how would you feel if your bank felt playful & fun.
+Think about this: how would you feel if your bank felt playful and fun.
 Sure, you might enjoy the experience of going to the bank more, but would you feel safe keeping your life savings there?
 Probably not.
 When people are looking for a bank, they’re looking for a bank that feels established & professional.

 Most fonts can be broken down to a few different families: serif, san serif, and script.
 Those categories can be broken down even further: slab serif, neoclassical, old style, etc. Then beyond that you can consider different weights of fonts.

-Moods created by serif fonts: classic, academic, respectable, knowledgeable, established, intellectual, old-fashioned
+Personalities created by serif fonts: classic, academic, respectable, knowledgeable, established, intellectual, old-fashioned

 San Serif Fonts

-San serif fonts are the most versatile fonts; in general, they make less of a statement than other categories of fonts.
-This makes them great for instances when you want the focus on your copy rather than your font choice.
-San serif fonts are also associated with all things modern.
+San serif fonts are some of the most versatile fonts.
+In general, they make a subtler statement than other categories.
+This makes them great for instances when you don't want a font with a strong personality.

-Moods created by san serif fonts: modern, simple, clean
+Personalities created by san serif fonts: modern, simple, clean

-Moods created by script fonts: intimate, feminine, personal, friendly, casual, elegant, classy
+Personalities created by script fonts: intimate, feminine, personal, friendly, casual, elegant, classy

-Moods created by red: passionate, angry, loving, intense
+Personalities created by red: passionate, angry, loving, intense

-Moods created by orange: hungry, stimulating, enthusiastic
+Personalities created by orange: hungry, stimulating, enthusiastic

-Moods created by yellow: happy, energetic, bright, lively
+Personalities created by yellow: happy, energetic, bright, lively

-Moods created by green: lively, fresh, healthy
+Personalities created by green: lively, fresh, healthy

-Moods created by blue: relaxing, calm, peaceful
+Personalities created by blue: relaxed, calm, peaceful

-Moods created by purple: luxurious, sensual, wise, mysterious
+Personalities created by purple: luxurious, sensual, wise, mysterious

 Saturation is also sometimes called intensity or vibrance.
 It describes how rich or colorful a color is.

-Moods created by high saturation colors: energetic, bright, motivated, young
+Personalities created by high saturation colors: energetic, bright, motivated, young

 Shapes are what you learned they are in preschool: squares, triangles, circles, etc.

-Rectangles are used most often in design, and are the most versatile, but because of their prominence, are almost always neutral when it comes to mood.
+Rectangles are used most often in design, and are the most versatile, but because of their prominence, are almost always neutral when it comes to personality.
 For that reason, I'll focus on other shapes.

-Moods created by circles and round shapes: feminine, balanced, friendly
+Personalities created by circles and round shapes: feminine, balanced, friendly

-Moods created by triangles: action, movement
+Personalities created by triangles: active, energetic

-Moods created by polygons: modern, varied, multi-faceted
+Personalities created by polygons: modern, varied, multi-faceted

 The best demonstration of low white space are those grocery-store ads that everyone gets in the mail, and no one wants.
 The ads are crammed with dozens of photos, prices, and deals, and your eyes have nowhere to rest.
 This is an example of low white space – there’s simply not much breathing room in the design.

-Moods created by high white space: elegant, expensive, refined
+Personalities created by high white space: elegant, expensive, refined

 Contrast is the amount of difference between things.
 Black and white have high contrast.
 White and pale pink have low contrast.
 It extends beyond colors, as well – for example, a high contrast font pairing could be a heavy serif with a light, airy san serif.

-Moods created by high contrast: energetic, modern
+Personalities created by high contrast: energetic, modern

-Moods created by low contrast: calming, soft
+Personalities created by low contrast: calming, soft

 So those are the basics!
-I hoped that helped you to start thinking about what mood you want your visual brand to portray.
+I hoped that helped you to start thinking about what personality you want your visual brand to portray.